-Genghis Khan was born in north-central Mongolia about 1162.
-Young Genghis and his family were members of the Borjigin tribe and were descendants of Khabul Khan; Khabul Khan briefly united the Mongols against the Jin (Chin) Dynasty in the early 1100s.
+Genghis Khan was born in north-central Mongolia in about 1162.
+Young Genghis and his family were members of the Borjigin tribe and were descendants of Khabul Khan; Khabul Khan briefly united the Mongols against Jin (Chin) Dynasty in the early 1100s.

 Folklore says that Genghis was born with a blood clot in his hand.
-In the Mongolian culture, a child born with a blood clot was thought to sign that the child was destined to be a leader.
+In Mongolian culture, a child born with a blood clot was thought to sign that the child was destined to be a leader.

 When Genghis was only nine years old, a rival clan poisoned his father; this left his mother alone to raise her seven children alone.
 At the time of his father’s death, Genghis claimed himself as a clan chief instead of his father.
 The clan refused to accept Genghis as their clan leader; shortly after, the clan expelled his family, leaving his mother to raise her seven children alone and without support.

 Genghis Khan’s mother taught him the importance of having the right alliances.
 His mother taught him the grim reality of living in a constantly turbulent society like the Mongol society.
 Because of the very rough beginnings of his life, he grew up hunting and foraging his way to survive at all costs.
 There is a story that says Genghis may have even murdered his half-brother in a dispute over food.

 At age 16, Genghis married Borte from another clan; this marriage helped cement his alliance with the Konkirat clan.
 But soon after their marriage, Borte was kidnapped by the Merkit clan and given to the chieftain as another wife.